GabrielaTuma/Credit_Risk_Analysis/README.md

 </kbd>  &nbsp;
 </p>

-Ensemble learning is the process of combining multiple models, like decision tree algorithms, to help improve the accuracy and robustness, as well as decrease variance of the model, and therefore increase the overall performance of the model.
-BalancedRandomForestClassifier and EasyEnsembleClassifier were employed in the analysis as well
+The improvement is visible, specially when we look at the EasyEnsembleClassifier's imbalanced classification report.
+The precision went from 0.01 to 0.09, still not what we are looking for to predict credit risk, but the method seems to be more reliable compared to the ones previously analyzed.
+The recall score is 0.92, meaning that 92% of high risk loans were detected in the process.
+The f1 score had a significant increase as well, from around 0.01 to 0.16.

-on whether they should be used to predict credit risk.
+## Summary

-This methods can be used as a first filter, but it can't be used to determine reliably whether a loan is high or low risk
+The results of the machine learning models indicate that none of them should be used to predict credit risk.
+The EasyEnsembleClassifier had better results and is the best option among the models analyzed, however, using the method exclusively can be harmful to the company once a lot of low risk loans will be declined for lack of precision of the system.
+This model can be used as an initial filter, but it can't be used to determine reliably whether a loan is high or low risk.

-Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+The models might not be enough to predict the credit risk, but we have useful historical data that can present some unveiled information.

 <p align="center">